 Know What You’re Putting On

 According to the Environmental Working Group, several popular chemicals used in many sunscreens can pose problems if inhaled or if it penetrates the skin to reach living tissue.
-Mineral-based sunscreens can offer protection with more less-harsh ingredients.
+Mineral-based sunscreens can offer protection with fewer harsh ingredients.

 Other Great Reminders For Sun Safety